Love Is a Fruit of the Spirit: Free Elementary Valentine’s Day Bible Lesson

 Ask:

-• What makes God’s love feel small sometimes?
+- What makes God’s love seem small sometimes?

 Ask:

-Say: Even if we feel far away, God’s love never changes or goes away.
+Say: No matter what we’re feeling or what’s blocking our view, God’s love never changes or goes away.
 Love is a fruit of the Spirit.
-God’s love is constant and doesn’t change, regardless of our limited perspective.
-When we’re close to God, his love flows through us to other people in need of God’s never-ending, constant love.
+God’s love is constant and doesn’t change, even if our perspective seems to be telling us differently.
+And when we’re close to God, his love flows through us to other people who also need God’s never-ending, constant love.

 More Valentine’s Day Freebies